BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 This component controls the voice line for a node!
 However, the actual voice line is not referenced within the timeline file.
 Instead, the specific voice line is linked to the text handle listed for the node in the DialogsBinary file.
 This text handle is not only referenced in the Localization files, but is also referenced in a character's voicebank file, and will allow the game to reference the proper audio file.

-The UUIDs listed in the TLVoice component are actually the UUIDs for the dialog node, group id, and/or custom sequence IDs of the dialog in the DialogsBinary file.
+The UUIDs listed in the TLVoice component are  the UUIDs for the dialog node, group id, and/or custom sequence IDs of the dialog in the DialogsBinary file.

-To change the voice line, you'll actually want to go into the DialogsBinary file instead, and change the text handle of the node to match the line you want to use!
+To change the voice line, you'll  want to go into the DialogsBinary file instead, and change the text handle of the node to match the line you want to use!

 #### TLShot